jplethier/rubocop-safe_migrations/README.md

 ### For new rules
 - [ ] Creates a rule to check if a column is being added with a default value
 - [ ] Creates a rule to create indexes safier
+- [ ] Creates a rule to avoid renaming tables